 where $\delta(\cdot)$ is the unobservable discrepancy between the mathematical model and reality.
 Equation (\ref{equ:calibration_discrepancy}) implies that the reality can be written as $y^R(\mathbf x)= f^M(\mathbf x, \bm \theta)+ \delta(\mathbf x)$ at any observable input $\mathbf x \in \mathcal X$.
 The model calibration framework has been studied extensively.
-In \cite{kennedy2001bayesian}, the discrepancy function $\delta(\cdot)$ is modeled via a Gaussian stochastic process (GaSP).
-The predictive accuracy based on the joint model of calibrated computer model and discrepancy was found to be better compared to using the computer model or discrepancy model for prediction alone.
+In \cite{kennedy2001bayesian}, the discrepancy function $\delta(\cdot)$ is modeled via a Gaussian stochastic process (GaSP), leading to more accurate prediction based on the joint model of calibrated computer model and discrepancy compared to either using the computer model or discrepancy model for prediction alone.
 We call this method the \textit{GaSP Calibration}.
-The GaSP calibration has been applied in a wide range of studies of continuous and categorical outputs \citep{bayarri2007computer,higdon2008computer,paulo2012calibration,chang2016calibrating,chang2022ice} Both no-discrepancy calibration and GaSP calibration are implemented in the \pkg{RobustCalibration} package.
-Furthermore, historical data may be used for reducing the parameter space \citep{williamson2013history}.
+The GaSP calibration has been applied in a wide range of studies of continuous and categorical outputs \citep{bayarri2007computer,higdon2008computer,paulo2012calibration,chang2016calibrating,chang2022ice}.
+Both no-discrepancy calibration and GaSP calibration are implemented in the \CRANpkg{RobustCalibration} package.

-When the discrepancy function is modeled by the GaSP, the calibrated computer model output can be far from the observations in terms of $L_2$ distance \citep{arendt2012quantification}, since a large proportion of the variability of the data can be explained by discrepancy function.
-To solve this problem, we implemented the scaled Gaussian stochastic process (S-GaSP) calibration, or \textit{S-GaSP Calibration} in the \pkg{RobustCalibration} package.
-The S-GaSP model of discrepancy function was first introduced in \cite{gu2018sgasp}, where a new probability measure of the random $L_2$ loss between the computer model and reality was derived, such that more prior probability mass of the $L_2$ loss is placed on small values.
+The calibrated computer model output can be far from the observations in terms of $L_2$ distance when the discrepancy function is modeled by the GaSP, \citep{arendt2012quantification}, since a large proportion of the variability in the data can be explained by discrepancy function.
+To solve this problem, we implemented the scaled Gaussian stochastic process (S-GaSP) calibration, or \textit{S-GaSP Calibration} in the \CRANpkg{RobustCalibration} package.
+The S-GaSP model of discrepancy function was first introduced in \cite{gu2018sgasp}, where more prior probability mass of the $L_2$ loss is placed on small values.
 Consequently, the calibrated computer model by the S-GaSP fits the reality better in terms of $L_2$ loss than the GaSP calibration.
+Furthermore, historical data may be used for reducing the parameter space \citep{williamson2013history}.